21 Songs in DADGAD Tuning (2023 with Tabs, Chords, Videos. and Tuning Guide)

 Tabs: See Black Mountainside Tabs on Ultimate Guitar here.

 Another pure gold by one of the greatest rock bands of all time, Led Zeppelin, “Black Mountainside,” is a stunning piece of instrumental that uses DADGAD tuning.
-At just over 2 minutes, this is the shortest track on their self-titled debut album Led Zeppelin that was released in 1969.
+At just over 2 minutes, this is the shortest track on their self-titled debut album Led Zeppelin, which was released in 1969.
 The song was inspired by an Irish folk song and perhaps the first time the band recorded something in DADGAD tuning.
 During their live performances, “Black Mountainside” was often combined with another instrumental masterpiece,” White Summer.”
 Together the two compositions were eleven minutes of epic guitar playing that left the crowd enthralled.

 Led Zeppelin’s lead guitarist Jimmy Page was well known for experimenting with alternate tunings.
 For the tracks that had Celtic, Indian, or Arabic influence, Page would usually opt for DADGAD tuning.
-With the use of traditional Indian tabla, an overdubbed rapid guitar lick that sounds like a sitar and Irish folk roots, “Black Mountainside” is an excellent example of east meets west.
+With the use of traditional Indian tabla, an overdubbed rapid guitar lick that sounds like a sitar, and Irish folk roots, “Black Mountainside” is an excellent example of East meets West.
 This is easily one of my favorite Led Zeppelin songs in DADGAD tuning.

 7. That’s When You Came In by Steel Panther